laurb9/PanoController-Firmware/README.md

 # Pano Controller

-Platform for high-resolution panoramic photography, initially intended as board upgrade for the Gigapan EPIC 100.
+Open Platform for high-resolution panoramic photography.
+Initially developed a board upgrade for the Gigapan EPIC 100, but designed to be flexible and support home-brew panoramic platforms.

-Current state: functional on prototype board.
+Current state: functional on prototype board, tested in the field.

 <img src="images/prototype.jpg" width="400" alt="Pano Controller Prototype Board installed in Gigapan EPIC 100">